JonPSmith/EfCore.GenericServices/README.md

     }
 }
 ```

-If you compare that with the
+NOTE: If you compare the code above with the
 [AddPromotion](https://github.com/JonPSmith/EfCore.GenericServices/blob/master/RazorPageApp/Pages/Home/AddPromotion.cshtml.cs) or
 [ChangePubDate](https://github.com/JonPSmith/EfCore.GenericServices/blob/master/RazorPageApp/Pages/Home/ChangePubDate.cshtml.cs)
-update you will see they are identical apart from the type of the `Data` property.
+updates in the same example then you will see they are identical apart from the type of the `Data` property.

 And the ViewModel/DTO isn't anything special (see the
 [AddReviewDto](https://github.com/JonPSmith/EfCore.GenericServices/blob/master/ServiceLayer/HomeController/Dtos/AddReviewDto.cs)).